opentracing-contrib/java-grpc/README.md

 We also provide two built-in implementations:

 - `ActiveSpanSource.GRPC_CONTEXT` uses the current `io.grpc.Context` and returns the active span for `OpenTracingContextKey`.
+- `ActiveSpanSource.NONE` always returns null as the active span, which means the client will retrieve the span from `io.opentracing.Tracer.activeSpan()`.
 This is the default active span source.
-- `ActiveSpanSource.NONE` always returns null as the active span, which means the client will always start a new trace

 ## Active Span Context Sources